Vegetarianism by country: Thailand

-Western
+West Asia

 Israel

 A study by the Israeli Ministry of Health in 2001 found that 7.2% of men and 9.8% of women were vegetarian.
 Although vegetarianism is quite common, the actual percentage of vegetarians in Israel may be lower—the Israeli food industry estimated it at 5%.
 In 2010, one study found that 2.6% of Israelis were vegetarians or vegans.

-According to a 2015 poll by the newspaper Globes and Channel 2, 8% of the Israeli population were vegetarians and 5% were vegans.
+According to a 2015 poll done by two Israeli newspapers Globes and Channel 2, 8% of the Israeli population were vegetarians and 5% were vegans.
 13% consider turning vegan or vegetarian.
 Tel Aviv beat out Berlin, New York and Chennai as U.S. food website The Daily Meal's top destination for vegan travelers.

 Jewish vegan and vegetarian population has contributed to promotion of meat-free and animal-product-free cultures within Israel through various platforms.
+The Israeli army made special provision for vegan soldiers in 2015, which included providing non-leather boots and wool-free berets.

 Some argue that the practicing and learning Judaism would lead a person to adopt vegetarianism or veganism.